-This refers to the freedom enjoyed by the learner with respect to -
+Freedom for learner in sites for learning: classroom, laboratory and library This refers to the freedom enjoyed by the learner with respect to -

-The learner's freedom to interact with teacher in the teaching learning process in the classroom;
+- choices to be made to decide what to study, how to study, at what pace to study, when to be assessed and how to be assessed.
+This relates to the freedom of the learner to express his /her preferences regarding the content of study, methods of teaching, determining readiness for assessment in terms of time and methods of assessment. - the learner's freedom to interact with teacher in the teaching learning process in the classroom.
 This relates to the freedom to ask questions, to offer a different point of view, to discuss with classmates, to seek clarification and to share their experiences.
 It relates to how a teacher ensures freedom for all the learners as against a selected few.